Juggling multiple children when you need to pump can be challenging! Here are some tips to help you manage older siblings while pumping breast milk.

 Another option is to use screens to distract your kids.
 The best way to make this effective is to limit TV to when you really need it, i.e., when it’s time to pump.

-I did this when I had a toddler and a newborn, and what I did was put on one 24 minute show when I needed them occupied to pump.
+I did this when I had a toddler and a newborn, and what I did was put on one 24 minute PBS Kids show when I needed them occupied to pump.
 That gave me enough time to set up, pump for 15-18 minutes, and get the milk put away before we moved onto the next thing.

 Other Tips for Managing Older Siblings while Breastfeeding and Pumping